lxmcf/sprite-bundler-redux/README.md

 ---

 > [!NOTE]
-> LSPP is in early development and a lot of UI and code is very 'first pass' and `may` get a further pass to clean everything up.
+> LSPB is in early development and a lot of UI and code is very 'first pass' and `may` get a further pass to clean everything up.

 Sprite Bundler Redux is a ground up rewrite of my old [Sprite Bundler](https://github.com/lxmcf/sprite-bundler) now rewritten in [Odin](https://odin-lang.org/) instead of C!